-Depending on what you’re making, a dash of salsa, salad dressing, or hummus can provide just the right amount of moisture.
+Depending on what you’re making, a spoonful or two of salsa, salad dressing, or hummus can provide just the right amount of moisture.

 Convert Your Favorite Sandwich to a Wrap

 Finally, keep in mind that you can add some diversity to your diet any time by converting your favorite sandwich into a wrap.
 A nut butter and jam wrap is a terrific variation of the classic sandwich, and can be prepared in seconds.
-Likewise, there’s no quicker meal than making a wrap made from store-bought hummus and sprouts.
+Likewise, no meal is quicker to prepare than a wrap made from store-bought hummus and sprouts.
 Finally, many savory leftovers make excellent wrap fillings.